 Your School Rep represents you at School and Faculty level issues.
 It is important to keep in touch so they can represent you properly!
-You can find your School Rep on the UPSU website here.
+You can find your School Rep on the UPSU website at upsu.com.

 Programme Leader

 Your Programme Leader is responsible for your course and should be a useful contact for any course level issues encountered.